Laurens-Veltman/standard/README.md

 1. Creating vectors of the `prot` concentrations & `abs` concentrations.
-2. Combining them both into a `data.frame`
+2. Combining them both into a `data.frame` called `assay_data`
 3. Fitting a standard curve with `std_curve_fit()`
-4. Using the standard curve to calculate the unkowns with `std_curve_calc()`
+4. Using the standard curve to calculate the unknowns with `std_curve_calc()`
 5. Plotting the final results with `plot()`.